stuartgo/mapintel/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │   ├── ocr_outputs
+    ├── models             <- Trained and serialized models, model predictions, model summaries
+    |   |                     and other model outputs
+    │   ├── ocr_outputs
+    │   ├── figures
     │   └── saved_models
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),